alextb-ster3538/Layoffs-Data-Cleaning-MySQL-EDA-Tableau-Dashboard/README.md

 ## 🧩 What I Did Beyond the Tutorial
 While this project was inspired by Alex The Analyst’s SQL data cleaning and EDA tutorials, I did not follow the walkthrough word-for-word.
 I expanded the project by making several independent improvements, including:

+- Converting percentage and numeric fields from TEXT to DECIMAL to ensure proper sorting, filtering, and aggregation
 - Removing mojibake and fixing additional encoding issues not covered in the tutorial
 - Updating incorrect country values based on the location field
 - Applying stricter standardization rules for industries and locations